Benign prostatic hyperplasia

 Procedures.
 Laser technology is used for removal of prostate tissue.
 Laser procedures can usually be done on an outpatient basis, and there is little risk for bleeding.
 The procedure involves passing a small tube with a tiny camera and the laser fiber through the urethra of the penis.
 The procedure is performed under spinal, epidural, or general anesthesia.

-Laser procedures have a faster recovery time and less risk of incontinence than invasive surgical procedures, but their long-term effectiveness is unclear.
+Laser procedures have a faster recovery time and less risk of incontinence than invasive surgical procedures, but their long-term effectiveness is less clear.
 Laser surgery may not be appropriate for men with larger prostates.
-Different procedures are used to provide different degrees of thermal cell destruction that range from coagulation to complete vaporization:
+The procedures use various forms of heat to destroy cells with mechanisms that range from coagulation to complete vaporization:

 - Transurethral holmium laser ablation of the prostate (HoLAP) uses laser energy to target and vaporize obstructing prostate tissue.
 The removal of the tissue helps to restore urine flow.

 - Transurethral holmium laser enucleation of the prostate (HoLEP) is similar to HoLAP except a portion of the prostate is cut into smaller pieces and then flushed out from the bladder.

 - Holmium laser resection of the prostate (HoLRP) is similar to HoLEP except the prostate fragments are removed through a resectoscope instrument.

 - Photoselective vaporization of the prostate (PVP) uses a potassium-titanyl-phosphate (KTP) laser ("green-light" laser) to vaporize prostate tissue.
 The procedure is virtually bloodless and may be a better option for men taking anticoagulant ("blood thinner") medication.
 Improvement lasts for up to 1 year after the procedure.
 More studies are needed to confirm long-term efficacy.